emma-bach/lecture-notes/README.md

 # lecture-notes
-Notes taken in LaTeX during various lectures, exams and seminars.
+Notes taken in LaTeX for various lectures, exams and seminars.

 ## Mathematics:
 ### In German: